 Ilfracombe is a charming Victorian seaside resort town nestled into the harbour and surrounding cliffs along the North Devon coastline.
 The working harbour is always populated with little fishing boats bobbing on the water and larger vessels taking holidaymakers out to Lundy Island, and the rugged coastline reveals many beautiful sandy beaches and secluded coves perfect for rock pooling and swimming.

-A welcome and recent attraction on the Ilfracombe seafront is the 66 ft bronze statue ‘Verity’ by acclaimed local artist and Turner Prize winner Damien Hirst.
-The statue stands on Ilfracombe Pier and is a remarkable sight at dusk as the sun is setting.
-There are many artists who live in Ilfracombe and there are a number of acclaimed art galleries and exhibitions.
+A welcome and recent attraction on the seafront is the 66 ft bronze statue ‘Verity’ by acclaimed local artist and Turner Prize winner Damien Hirst.
+The statue stands on the Pier and is a remarkable sight at dusk as the sun is setting.
+There are many artists who live in the area and there are a number of acclaimed art galleries and exhibitions.

-We have a lovely collection of cottages in Ilfracombe.
-From luxurious sea view apartments to gorgeous coastal cottages set atop the cliffs surrounding the village, you can enjoy the very best of Ilfracombe’s Victorian charm in one of our cottages in the heart of the town.
+We have a lovely collection of cottages in the area from luxurious sea view apartments to gorgeous coastal cottages set atop the cliffs surrounding the village, you can enjoy the very best of the regions Victorian charm in one of our cottages in the heart of the town.

 Following the coast around from Ilfracombe is the coastal village of Combe Martin, set in a valley leading down to a lovely beach, this is a perfect place for a peaceful holiday or a day trip during your stay in Ilfracombe.